 Input sanitization is similar to input validation.
 Both safeguards involve checking the commands submitted by users.
 The main difference is that sanitization modifies commands, whereas validation does not.
 Input validation only checks to see whether commands contain potentially malicious characters or strings of characters.
 If they do, input validation will block the commands so that your website doesn’t process them.

 With input sanitization, potentially malicious characters are removed from commands.
 It’s a form of data scrubbing.
 It will scrub the bad characters from user commands while leaving behind the good characters.

 It only takes a single SQL injection to cause irreparable harm to your website.
 Instead of waiting until an attack occurs, go on the defensive by strengthening your website’s SQL security.
 Scanning for vulnerabilities, installing a firewall, validating input, choosing trustworthy apps, updating MQL, and sanitizing input will protect your website from SQL injection cyber attacks.

 Pressable Helps Keep WordPress Websites Protected

-As a premium WordPress managed hosting provider, Pressable provides customers with state-of-the-art security measures designed to prevent all types of cyber threats and keep your website up and running 24/7/365.
+As a premium managed WordPress hosting provider, Pressable provides customers with a web application firewall designed to prevent all types of cyber threats and keep your website up and running 24/7/365.
 Additionally, all Pressable hosting plans include Jetpack Security Daily for free (a $239 per year value) to provide an added layer of safety and protection.